awillats/markdown-cv/index.md

 `Jan 2014-Jun 2014`
 **Undergraduate Researcher**, _Purdue University, [Center for implantable Devices](https://engineering.purdue.edu/CID)_
-- Developed technology and signal processing algorithms for a novel approach to control intraocular pressure (IOP) to treat glaucoma
+- Developed and patented technology and signal processing algorithms for a novel approach to control intraocular pressure (IOP) to treat glaucoma
 - Conducted surgeries and data analysis to verify prototype performance